-However, if you do not request to clear yourself from the blacklist, the blacklist period will renew on its own every 6 months indefinitely.
+However, you need to apply for clarification from the blacklist.
+If you fail to do so, the blacklist period will renew automatically every six months to indefinitely.

-Unfortunately, the temporary blacklisting will not end itself unless you initiate it.
-Therefore, first of all, you need to ensure your blacklist status with the Directorate General of Immigration in Jakarta.
+Unfortunately, the temporary blacklisting for foreigners will not end unless they initiate it alone.
+For starters, foreigners m, you must ensure the blacklist status details with the Directorate General of Immigration in Jakarta.

 You must prepare the following documents for your agent for the appeal submission:

-If unfortunately your application is rejected, you will have to take your case further to the State Administrative Court or Peradilan Tata Usaha Negara.
-This will be a more complex procedure and you will need to engage a professional law specialist to resolve it.
+If your application is rejected, you must take your case further to the State Administrative Court or Peradilan Tata Usaha Negara.
+This will be a more complex procedure; you must engage a professional law specialist to resolve it.

-At Cekindo, we have a team of visa specialists and legal experts who specialise in dealing with all types of visa and permit issues and taking care of immigration issues in Indonesia.
+At InCorp Indonesia, we have a team of visa specialists and legal experts who specialize in dealing with all visa and permit issues and taking care of immigration issues in Indonesia.

-Book a free consultation with us today and we will learn about your circumstances and provide you with actionable steps to get through the immigration in Indonesia.
+Book a free consultation with us today, and we will learn about your circumstances and provide you with actionable steps to get through immigration in Indonesia.
 Start by filling in the form below.